jmicuser357/FinalProject1/README.md

 The first game ever played ended with a score of 15 to 12.
 This just shows how far the game has developed since that time.
 Usually ball games end with a score averaging in the onehundreds.

 # Greatest players
 Recently, the NBA came out with their list of the top seventy-five players to play.
 This list was compilled from the statistics, winnings, and accomplishments from each individual player.
 The [75th anniversary team](https://www.nba.com/news/nba-75th-anniversary-team-announced) describes the full list of those who had the tops of these cateogories from the last seventy-five years of professional sports.
 All of these players are either alredy inducted into the NBA Hall of Fame, or will be inducted after they retire.
-The intrigue that comes from this
+The intrigue that comes from this official list is the opinion of who is the greatest amoung these players.

 ### Argument of Lebron vs Jordan
+Everyone has an opinion about who the greatest basketball player of all time is, but the consensus has narrowed it down to only a handful of players.
+And the most popular of these is Michael Jordan and Lebron James.
+Both of these players are among the league leaders in every category, wins, and accomplishments.
+But it was their impact on the way the game was played that is the most important part of this disccusion.
+They changed the way other teams play against them, but they also changed the perception of the league as a whole as well.
+They brought about some of the most popular and thrilling performances in all of basketball history.

 ### Anyone else?
 #### What the sport means to me
 #### What I like about this discussion